 “In a broad sense, naturalness impressions are always formed against the backdrop of a specific context, whether that refers to the micro-level of the voice itself, or the macro-level i.e. the properties of the interaction.
 Therefore, it could make a difference if the same voice is assessed in a human-human conversation or human-machine interaction.” (page 13)

 Finally, you are absolutely right that although our framework is primarily based on theoretical considerations, it was also one of our main concerns that it is of practical use, in the sense that it can be easily implemented in experimental designs.
-This is because we believe that more systematic and conceptually well-defined research in this area is the only way to approach an understanding of everyday experiences of evaluating voice naturalness.
+This is because we believe that more systematic and conceptually well-defined research in this area is crucial to approach an understanding of everyday experiences of evaluating voice naturalness.

 At the beginning of their review, the authors refer to the first impressions literature but there is no empirical evidence provided that shows human listeners spontaneously form impressions of naturalness or how naturalness could affect the impressions we form.
 There are a couple of recent papers where listeners were asked to freely describe their first impressions from voices (Lavan, 2023 with a Western sample and Jiang et al., 2023 with a Chinese sample).
 Neither of these papers seems to mention evaluations of naturalness.
 Some additional references to previous first impressions work that evaluates naturalness are needed to support this point.